iconify/icon-finder/docs/core/custom-view.md

 ## How to get full icons list

-Icons are retrieved from UI using callback (or event), so UI should have access to original icons list for a custom view.
+Icons are retrieved from UI using callback (or event), so UI should have access to the original icons list for a custom view.

 Because of that, you shouldn't need to get a list of icons.
 However, if for some reason you do need to do it, you can use router's `getCustomIcons(customType: string): Icon[] | null` function.